Injector Size Guides

 2.7T Engines

 Audi's glorious twin turbo setup is fairly straightforward when it comes to injector selection.
 The 750cc injector shines with E85 and K04/K04 hybrid turbos, the 550cc will handle most anything a stock turbo has to offer and is a solid performer with pump gas.
+Though as you start getting into the 500chp range, they work a bit too hard for our liking.
+Taking the next stip up is worth it.
 Over 600chp, talk to us, the variables start to increase and we're happy to discuss the best options for your build.

 Pump Gas